joannarippel/landing-page/README.md

 # landing-page
-landing page project for Odin Project
+landing page project for the Foundations Course part of Odin Project